-- 10 The objective of the policy is to provide clear and predictable guidance and to document a process that is - orderly and reasonable up and to, but excluding, the removal of a ccTLD from the Root Zone3.
+The objective of the Policy is to provide clear and predictable guidance and to document a process that is orderly and reasonable up and to, but excluding, the removal of a ccTLD from the Root Zone .

-12 3 Applicability of the Policy
+3 Applicability of the Policy

-- 13 This policy applies to all entries in the Root Zone database which are identified as ccTLDs and are subject - 14 to a Retirement Triggering Event (Trigger). - 15 Retirement Triggering Events are defined as follows: - For 2 letter ccTLDs which correspond to an Alpha-2 code The Trigger is the removal of the corresponding Alpha-2 code from the ISO 3166-1 standard by the ISO 3166-1 Maintenance Agency ("ISO 3166/MA") - For 2l etter Latin ccTLDs which do not correspond to an Alpha-2 code The Trigger is the ISO 3166-1/MA making a change (other than making that code an Alpha-2 code) to any of these.
-For each such Triggering Event the IFO will consider if the change requires retiring that ccTLD.
-If the ccTLD Manager disagrees with the IFO's decision to initiate the retirement process it can appeal the decision using the ccTLD appeals mechanism. - For IDN ccTLDs The Triggering Event will be identified in the policy on the (de-)selection of IDN ccTLD strings, which was initiated on 21 May 20204 which applies to IDN ccTLDs.
+This Policy applies to all entries in the Root Zone database which are identified as ccTLDs and are subject to a Retirement Triggering Event (Trigger).
+0 Retirement Triggering Events are defined as follows:

+- For 2 letter ccTLDs which corresponded to an ISO 3166-1 Alpha-2 Code Element The Trigger is the deletion of that corresponding Alpha-2 Code Element from the ISO 3166-1 Standard by the ISO 3166-1 Maintenance Agency ("ISO 3166/MA") - For 2 letter Latin ccTLDs which do not correspond to an ISO 3166-1 Alpha-2 Code Element The Trigger is the ISO 3166-1 MA making a change (other than making it an ISO 3166-1 Alpha-2 Code Element) to any of these.
+For each such Triggering Event the IFO will consider if the change requires deleting that ccTLD.
+If the ccTLD Manager disagrees with the IFO's decision to initiate the Retirement process it can appeal the decision using the ccTLD Appeals Mechanism. - For IDN ccTLDs The Triggering Event will be identified in the Policy on the (de-)selection of IDN ccTLD strings, the development of which was initiated on 21 May 2020 and which applies to all IDN ccTLDs.

-- For the purposes of this policy a Functional Manager is the entity listed as "ccTLD Manager" in the IANA Root Zone database or any later variant, who is active with respect to the management of the ccTLD or - 29 with whom the IFO can officially and effectively communicate. - 30 If a ccTLD is to be retired but does not have a Functional Manager, the IFO cannot transfer responsibility - 31 to a new Manager according to its standard process.
-This set of circumstances would create a deadlock
+For the purposes of this Policy, a Functional Manager is the entity listed as "ccTLD Manager" in the IANA Root Zone database or any later variant, who is active with respect to the management of the ccTLD or with whom the IFO can officially and effectively communicate.

+If a ccTLD is to be retired but does not have a Functional Manager, the IFO cannot transfer responsibility to a new Manager according to its standard process.
+This set of circumstances would create a deadlock situation which would prevent the IFO from ever retiring the ccTLD.
+To avoid such a deadlock, and only under these specific conditions, this Policy allows the IFO to proceed with a Transfer of responsibility for the ccTLD to establish a Functional Manager